Last updated: June 26, 2026

 Registration, late registration and cancellation terms

-Registration rules affect the real structure of a tournament.
 Late registration can allow players to enter after the start, sometimes with fewer big blinds than early entrants.
 Cancellation, disconnection, payout adjustment and seating rules are operator-specific.
+Check late-registration close time, re-entry and add-on rules, table balancing, prize type and whether tickets are refundable or transferable.

 Tournament vocabulary

 Tournament lobbies use terms that can change the structure materially.
-Learn the words before comparing events.

 | Term | Meaning | Why it matters | Caveat |